debuti/bitslides/README.md

 * `keyword`: By default the folder that is going to be sync is named 'Slides' but you can override this name with this optional configuration.
 * `trace`: Path or path template where the `bitslides` will save a record of the actions it took.

 ### Volume config file

+Placed on the "Slides" folder of any Volume, allows for Volume-level fine tuning.

 ```
 # name: Name of the volume.